ericmalekos/RNASeq-walkthough/README.md

 ### Part 2.2 STAR Alignment and Counting

-STAR is a fast but memory hungry aligner (recommends at least 32 GBs for human genome) with a built in gene counting function yeilding the same results as *htseq* but saving a step by counting as it maps.
+*STAR* is a fast but memory hungry aligner (recommends at least 32 GBs for human genome) with a built in gene counting function yeilding the same results as *htseq-count* (default settings) but saving a step by counting as it maps.
 It seems to be among the most popular transcript aligning tools.
 [More on *STAR*](https://github.com/alexdobin/STAR).
 Before mapping we need to build a genome index.
 We need:
 1. *STAR*
 2. Annotation files (GTF or GFF)
 3. Genome

 My data is from mouse, the files can be found [here](https://www.gencodegenes.org/mouse/release_M25.html).
 Note that the STAR documentation recommends using the *primary_assembly* (PRI) files.